obinnadyke/fobrain/README.md

 - Ensure you are using PHP version greater than 5.0 but below 7.0.8 for compatibility.
 Work is ongoing to support the latest PHP versions soon.

 ## Support
 - If you encounter any issues during installation or runtime, please refer to the [GitHub issue tracker](https://github.com/igweze/wizgrade/issues) for assistance or to report a new issue.
-For further support, you can reach out to the developer at: igweze@gmail.com.
+For further support, you can reach out to the developer directly at: igweze@gmail.com.

 ## Contributing